MirceaMacarie/Bug_Reports/README.md

 **Steps to reproduce:**
 1. Go on https://www.primariapn.ro/
-2. Click on City Hall Management button ("Conducerea primăriei") from the left menu of the home page
+2. Click on "City Hall Management" button ("Conducerea primăriei") from the left menu of the home page

 **Expected result:** All the members of the mayor's office should have a valid link with additional information about, like CVs.